stefanocoretta/alb-ipa/code/procedure.md

 ```

 The contents of the created `data/recordings/alb-ipa_emuDB/alb-ipa_emuDB/` were moved to `data/recordings/alb-ipa_emuDB/` (as of emuR 2.0.4 there is no straightforward way to create a DB in an already existing folder; rather, a new folder is created).

-The EMU database is a git submodule.
+## EMU database configuration

-## Build hierarchy, get formants/f0 tracks
+The script `code/config/emu_config.R` holds the code use to configure the EMU database.

-The script `code/add_hier_formants_f0.R` was run to build the annotation hierarchy, get formants and f0 tracks.
+This script builds the annotation hierarchy and adds level definitions and tracks.
-The script also adds two level definitions: `RELS` (EVENT) for the annotation of stop releases, and `VOI` (EVENT) for the annotation of voice onset (see below).

-The hierarchy:
+The annotation hierarchy is as follows:

 - `ORT-MAU`: spelling.
 - `KANN-MAU`: MAUS word transcription.
 - `MAU`: MAUS segment transcription.

+Two level definitions are added: `RELS` (EVENT) for the annotation of stop releases, and `VOI` (EVENT) for the annotation of voice onset (see below).

+The tracks (formants, f0, DFT spectrum) were created with `emuR::add_ssffTrackDefinition()`, using on-the-fly functions from wrassp.

-Formant tracks were obtained with the `praatFms` function from wrassp.
+Formant tracks were obtained with `wrassp::praatFms()`.
 This function uses Praat's algorithm.
 The following settings were used:

-- Number of formants: 5.
+- Number of formants: `5`.
-- Maximum frequency: 5500.
+- Maximum frequency: `5500`.
-- Window length: 0.025.
+- Window length: `0.025`.
-- Pre-emphasis from: 50.
+- Pre-emphasis from: `50`.

-F0 tracks were obtained with the `ksvF0` function from wrassp.
+f0 tracks were obtained with `wrassp::ksvF0()`.

+DFT spectrum tracks were added with `wrasp::dftSpectrum()`.

-## Annotation correction
+## Segmentation correction

-The automatic segmentation by BAS was manually corrected by the researchers, as follows:
+The force-aligned segmentation generated by BAS was manually corrected with the the EMU webAPP by the researchers, as follows:

 - Words: all segments were corrected.
 - Sentences: only word boundaries were corrected.
 - Story: nothing was corrected.

-The formant tracks were corrected in the words.
+The formant trajectories were corrected with the EMU webAPP the word list files, but not in the sentences and story files.

-## Annotate stop releases and voice onset
+## Annotation of stop releases and voice onset

-The time of stop release for /p, b, t, d, k, g/ was manually annotated in the `RELS` level.
-Only word-initial stops from "consonant" words were annotated.

-The time of voice onset for /p, b, t, d, k, g/ was manually annotated in the `VOI` level.
+The *time of the closure release* and the *voice onset time* was manually annotated for /p, b, t, d, k, g, ts, dz, tʃ, dʒ, t̻ʃ̻, d̻ʒ̻/, in the `RELS` and `VOI` event levels respectively.
-Only word-initial stops from "consonant" words were annotated.